Detailed Action

 a controller configured to: estimate; compare; (mere instructions to apply an exception using a computer MPEP 2106.05(f))

-obtain, during processing of the sensor originated data, an indication that the depth data due to use of an intermediate neural network that generates depth data based on the RGB data is available for processing; (indicated as an insignificant extra-solution activity in Step 2A Prong 2.
+obtain, during processing of the sensor originated data, an indication that the depth data, generated by processing the RGB image data using the intermediate neural network, is available for processing; (indicated as an insignificant extra-solution activity in Step 2A Prong 2.
 Therefore, the limitation is re-evaluated as well understood, routine, and conventional activity of gathering statistics MPEP 2106.05(d)(II)(iv) OIP Techs., 788 F.3d at 1362-63, 115 USPQ2d at 1092-93).

 based on the indication, switching subsequent processing of sensor-originated data from using the first neural network to using the second neural network (mere instructions to apply an exception using a computer MPEP 2106.05(f))